jdcourcol/scbw-bot-factory/README.md

 # scbw-bot-factory
-a set of recipes to build an development environment for starcraft broodwar AI bots.
+a set of recipes to build a development environment for starcraft broodwar AI bots.

-## requirements
+## requirements for veewee and virtualbox.

-vagrant 1.4.3 virtualbox 4.3.10 ruby 1,9,1
+vagrant 1.4.3 virtualbox 4.3.10 ruby 1.9.1
 ```
 sudo apt-get install vagrant virtualbox ruby-full
 ```